rdoetjes/kingsvalley/README.md

 <p>
 You can tweak the difficulty level with the: ▲▼ buttons.
 This can even be done when it's your turn!
 <p>
 Feel free to take the code and hack it, improve on it!
+It's available under the GPLv2 License!
 For me the learning experience is done and I will put this project to rest.
 Well... perhaps I will create and AI and rule checker in Rust or C++ as a Rest API so we can checker deeper and faster by multithreading it!

 ## Build app